 New icon set

 Can I get adaptations or equipment to help me at home?

-The NHS provides advice on what is available to help you at home if you or a household member needs help to do everyday tasks or you’re worried about falls.
+The NHS provides advice on what is available to help you at home if you or someone in your household needs help to do everyday tasks, or if you’re worried about falls.

 The responsibility for paying for adaptations depends on who owns your property.

-If you are a Poplar HARCA tenant we will pay for adaptations, with the help of a disabled facilities grant if the adaptation requires major works.
+If you are one of our tenants we will pay for adaptations, with the help of a disabled facilities grant, if the adaptation requires major works.

+New icon set